rohanovro/digital-twin-predictive-maintenance/README.md

 ## 🌟 Overview

 A **full-stack, research-grade AI Digital Twin** for predictive maintenance of industrial CNC machinery, implementing a novel **dual-layer detection system** that combines supervised machine learning with unsupervised anomaly detection — all wrapped in a live real-time simulation environment.

-### Why this matters

-> Traditional predictive maintenance uses a **single binary classifier** and raises alerts only on known failure patterns.
-> This framework adds an **unsupervised anomaly layer** that catches *novel* failures the classifier has never seen,
-> then feeds both signals into a **Digital Twin** that estimates Remaining Useful Life in real time.

 ### What's implemented